inno-devops-labs/S24-core-course-labs/app_python/CI.md

 3. Push to DockerHub only when necessary - after merging in main
 4. Separated workflows
 5. Workflow results visible as badge
+6. Using some of the latest versions of actions